 Adam left Brussels not only with a clearer understanding of the internal affairs and operations of the European Union, but also with a deeper awareness of the EU’s international significance.
 For example, before his visit to the Parliament he hadn’t realized that the European Union’s firm regulations had the potential to influence higher standards internationally, as is the case with EU privacy laws, which currently set the global standard.

 For Adam, the study tour emphasized the importance of the transatlantic relationship.
 It was interesting for him to see just how connected the U.S. is to the EU, and he believes his students will be interested to learn about this connection as well.

-Assistant Director Eleanor Conrad of the University of Wisconsin-Madison Center for European Studies joined the first week of the Brussels Study Tour to help facilitate tour visits.
-The Brussels Study Tour 2022 was the result of a collaboration between European studies centers at University of Pittsburgh, University of North Carolina at Chapel Hill, and Florida International University with contributions from partner institutions such as the University of Wisconsin-Madison.
+Assistant Director Eleanor Conrad of the University of Wisconsin-Madison Center for European Studies joined the first week of the Brussels-Lux Study Tour to help facilitate tour visits.
+The Brussels-Lux Study Tour 2022 was the result of a collaboration between European studies centers at the University of Pittsburgh, University of North Carolina at Chapel Hill, and Florida International University with contributions from partner institutions such as the University of Wisconsin-Madison.

 The University of Wisconsin-Madison’s Center for European Studies is proud to foster transatlantic outreach activities that inspire teachers and promote a better understanding of European and international affairs.
 The Center for European Studies can support these activities through generous grants from the European Union Erasmus + program and the U.S. Department of Education.
+A Getting to Know Europe Grant from the European Union Delegation to the United States awarded to the University of Pittsburgh was essential in providing support for the 2021 and 2022 cohorts.
 Educators can learn about similar opportunities to those described above by joining the European Studies K-12 outreach mailing list via email@example.com.